 ArchivesThe archives include Warhol's working materials and source materials (such as photographs, newspapers and magazines); his personal collection of thousands of collectibles and ephemera; 608 Time Capsules (dated collections of material from the artist's daily life); the full run of Interview magazine; approximately 4,000 audiotapes; and scripts, diaries, and correspondence.
 These materials are available to the public and scholars in the Archives Study Center by appointment.
 Film screenings, live music, performance, lectures, symposia and workshops are offered on a regular basis.

 The Carnegie Museums of Pittsburgh

-Founded by Andrew Carnegie in 1895, Carnegie Museums of Pittsburgh is a collection of four distinctive museums dedicated to exploration through art and science: Carnegie Museum of Art, Carnegie Museum of Natural History, Carnegie Science Center, and The Andy Warhol Museum.
+Founded by Andrew Carnegie in 1895, Carnegie Museums of Pittsburgh is a collection of four distinctive museums dedicated to exploration through art and science: Carnegie Museum of Art, Carnegie Museum of Natural History, Carnegie Science Center, and The Warhol.

 Learn more about The Carnegie Museums of Pittsburgh.